Multidimensional Dickman distribution and operator selfdecomposability: Simulations from the operator Dickman distribution

-Here $I_0(\cdot)$ is the modified Bessel function of the first kind of order $0$, and $\kappa>0$, $\mu \in [0,2\pi)$ are the parameters.
 In Figure \ref{fig3}, we show the random samples of size 500 from the $2$-dimensional Dickman distribution $\mc D(I,\nu_{\kappa,\mu})$ with various values of parameters $\mu$ and $\kappa$.
 We can see that the points are distributed along the direction specified by the angle $\mu$, and the dispersion of points around this direction depends on $\kappa$.

 Nikolai Leonenko (NL) would like to thank for support the ARC Discovery Grant DP220101680 (Australia), Croatian Scientific Foundation (HRZZ) grant “Scaling in Stochastic Models” (IP-2022-10-8081), grant FAPESP 22/09201-8 (Brazil) and the Taith Research Mobility grant (Wales, Cardiff University).